haveno-dex/haveno-docs/docs/users/connectivity/external_tor.md

 To integrate with Haveno, you must enable the Control Port in your torrc file.
 This file is typically located at `/etc/tor/torrc` (Linux) or `/opt/homebrew/etc/tor/torrc` (macOS).

+!!! note "Note"

+    Optionally change the `ControlPort` and `SocksPort` to use a specific tor instance, separate from system tor.

 ### Baseline configuration

 Add at least these lines to ensure Haveno can communicate with Tor and maintain high availability during network stress: